pchanas/KibanaRatioCalculation/README.md

 # How to install it

-This plugin has only been tested with teh following stacks:
+This plugin has only been tested with the following stacks:

 | Kibana 4 |
 | ------------- |